RISD Ready And Reactivated

 Although students have no doubt missed dining together communally—which recently resumed in a limited capacity at The Met—RISD’s partnership with Grubhub now provides campus residents with a familiar, user-friendly interface for ordering food from Portfolio Cafe and other RISD Dining options.

-With tents providing cover, some studios and classes moved outdoors, giving welcome visibility to student creativity during the warmer months of fall.
+With tents providing cover, some studios and classes moved outdoors, giving welcome visibility to student creativity during the warmer months.

-Bolstered by robust event programming across the institution, much campus activity has moved online this fall.
+Bolstered by robust event programming across the institution, much campus activity has moved online this year.
 But you’ll still find students gathered on College Hill’s RISD Beach—a fixture of student life since 1983.

 En plein air painting and drawing has also become a common sight on the RISD Beach, as well as on a stretch of Benefit Street outside Memorial Hall that RISD secured for student use.

 As everywhere, COVID-19 has altered life at RISD considerably.
-But through community ingenuity and resourcefulness, students are now in the full swing of fall—making, experimenting and exploring what’s possible.
+But through community ingenuity and resourcefulness, students are now in the full swing of campus life—making, experimenting and exploring what’s possible.

 —photos by Jo Sittenfeld MFA 08 PH